jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 - **Simplified administration**: Changes to user access rights in the identity provider are automatically reflected in HPE GreenLake
 - **Compliance**: Centralized authentication logging and audit trails support regulatory compliance requirements

+## Scope of This Guide: Organization Users (Internal SSO)

+HPE GreenLake supports two distinct SSO configuration scenarios:

+1. **Organization Users (Internal SSO)** - The focus of this guide
+2. **External Users** - Brief overview provided below

+### What This Guide Covers: Internal SSO for Organization Users

+This guide focuses exclusively on **configuring SSO for organization users**—employees and internal users whose email addresses belong to domains your organization owns and controls (e.g., `@yourcompany.com`).

+**Configuration Requirements:**
+- **Domain Claiming**: Prove ownership by adding a DNS TXT record to your domain
+- **SSO Connection**: Configure SAML 2.0 integration with your identity provider (Entra ID, Okta, or Ping Identity)
+- **Authentication Policy**: Link your claimed domain to the SSO connection

+**Use Case Example**: Your employees with email addresses like `john@acme.com` and `sarah@acme.com` authenticate through your organization's identity provider (Entra ID, Okta, or Ping Identity) to access your HPE GreenLake workspace.

+### What This Guide Does NOT Cover: External SSO for Partner/Contractor Access

+If you need to grant HPE GreenLake access to **external users** (partners, contractors, consultants from other organizations), the configuration process is different and simpler:

+**External SSO Characteristics:**
+- **No Domain Claiming Required**: You don't need to prove ownership of external domains
+- **No SSO Connection Setup**: The external organization manages their own identity provider
+- **Authentication Policy Only**: Simply create an authentication policy for the external domain

+**Use Case Example**: A consultant from `partner-company.com` needs access to your workspace.
+They authenticate through their own company's identity provider (already configured in their own HPE GreenLake workspace), but access your workspace's resources with permissions you control.

+> **Learn More About External SSO**: For detailed instructions on configuring SSO for external users, refer to the [HPE GreenLake User Guide - Configuring SSO using authentication policies](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-62D97D19-4476-4192-9BEA-1CE05576FB41.html#ariaid-title1).

 ## Prerequisites

 Before you begin, ensure you have: